karthik/Rtools/README.md

-# Easily add roxygen2 documentation
+# Easily add roxygen2 documentation to any R script

 I currently use ``Sublime Text 2` as my primary code editor for R.
 To create roxygen documentation for any function, just select the first line of the function definition, press a keyboard shortcut, and voila!